 - 3.3.6.1.
-Under no circumstances may unauthorised persons (persons not registered for Anatomy) enter. - 3.3.6.2.
+Under no circumstances may unauthorised persons (persons not registered for Anatomy) enter the dissecting hall.
+Disciplinary action will be taken against anyone flouting this rule. - 3.3.6.2.
 Cadavers and all human materials must be treated with utmost respect. - 3.3.6.3.
 All students must be appropriately dressed.
-White lab coats are compulsory. - 3.3.6.4.
-Smoking and eating are strictly prohibited. - 3.3.6.5.
+White lab coats and closed shoes (e.g. takkies) are compulsory.
+Students who do not comply will NOT be allowed to enter the dissecting hall. - 3.3.6.4.
+Smoking, drinking and eating are strictly prohibited. - 3.3.6.5.
 Each cadaver has 2 stainless steel tags attached (ear and small toe).
-Do not remove these tags. - 3.3.6.6.
-Do not cut or tear plastic used to cover cadavers. - 3.3.6.7.
+Do not remove these tags. - ${\bf 3.3.6.6.} \quad \hbox{ Do not cut or tear the plastic used to cover cadavers.}$ - 3.3.6.7.
 Buckets at the base of the table are for collecting body fluids only and not for waste paper, scalpel blades, etc. Specific bins are provided for the disposal of wastepaper, scalpel blades, etc. - 3.3.6.8.
-Do not leave scalpel, forceps, etc. on the tables or in the cadaver. - 3.3.6.9.
+Do not leave scalpels, forceps, etc. on the tables or in the cadaver. - 3.3.6.9.
 Keep tables clean at all times. - 3.3.6.10.
 Do not drop pieces of human material on the floor.
 Place all off-cuts into bowls provided. - 3.3.6.11.
 A bowl is provided at each dissection table for human material only.
 Please refrain from placing paper towels, scalpel, blades, etc. into these receptacles. - 3.3.6.12.
-Do not dispose of paper towels, scalpel blades, etc. into bins specifically provided for human material. - 3.3.6.13.
-As far as possible do not discard skin.
-Use it to cover the cadaver.
-These are best to prevent dehydration. - 3.3.6.14.
-After each session of dissection cover the cadavers appropriately. - 3.3.6.15.
-Use the fluids provided in sprays to keep cadavers moist.
+Do not dispose of paper towels, scalpel blades, etc. into bins specifically